Sudbury Water Meadows

 - Melford Hall - Enjoy a walk around the beautiful grounds of Melford Hall in Suffolk

-- Kentwell Hall Long Melford - Enjoy a stroll through the beautiful grounds of this 16th century stately home in Long Melford, Suffolk
+- Kentwell Hall Long Melford - This circular walk explores the beautiful grounds of this 16th century stately home in Long Melford, Suffolk

 - Clare Castle Country Park - This pretty country park is situated on the River Stour in the Suffolk town of Clare